Connect With Us

 Information For Crime Victims

-Report all incidents to the NCCC Campus Security Department.
-The NCCC Campus Security Department (G106) is located on the North side of G-building, (Student Center) at the main entrance to G-building.
+Report all incidents to the NCCC Public Safety Department.
+The NCCC Public Safety Department (G106) is located on the North side of G-building, (Student Center) at the main entrance to G-building.
+Registration desk at NFCI.

-The NCCC Campus Security Department seriously regrets any problem that you may encounter as a student at NCCC.
+The NCCC Public Safety Department seriously regrets any problem that you may encounter as a student at NCCC.

 If you attend a NCCC class at one of our extension sites, report all incidents such as thefts, assaults, harassment, suspicious persons or vehicle accidents to the local police agency.
 In Niagara County this can be accomplished by dialing 911 during an emergency situation.

-Report all incidents that occur on campus to the Security office ASAP.
-Security personnel will be dispatched to your location.
+Report all incidents that occur on campus to the Public Safety Department ASAP.
+Public Safety personnel will be dispatched to your location.

 To assist us, we will ask for evidence, witnesses, suspects, identifying markings, and other related information.
 Serial numbers or identifiable markings are vitally important.
 Items may turn up on campus grounds, in pawnshops, during police arrests, and by inquiring through the National Crime Prevention Computer.